 Why did Route 23 just disappear, even in the remakes?
 Remember those wild Larvitar very close by in Mt.
 Silver?
 They have to eat a whole mountain to grow.

 Feraligatr is a big one, moreso than any other starter.
 The entire game can be turned into a giant Curb-Stomp Battle with its surprisingly good movepool for this generation (Ice Punch trivializes both the rival and the last gym).
-Worse, the only two gyms out of 16 that this Pokemon has a disadvantage at are in the post-game and relatively easy (Albeit water types only have two weaknesses from the get-go).
-That One Boss, Whitney, has no way of countering a well-raised water-type, let alone Feraligatr.
+Worse, the only two gyms out of 16 that this Pokémon has a disadvantage at are in the post-game and relatively easy.
+That One Boss, Whitney, has no way of countering a well-raised Water-type, let alone Feraligatr.
 It can solo the entire Elite Four with its HUGE movepool and fast and strong attacks for this generation, curbstomping EVEN THE CHAMPION (Hello, Ice Punch).
-This Pokemon alone is the reason some found this gen easy, and it is even a common criticism of Gen II's balancing issues in the wake of some Hype Backlash.
+This Pokémon alone is the reason some found this gen easy, and it is even a common criticism of Gen II's balancing issues in the wake of some Hype Backlash.
 Even in the remakes, with better balancing, it is still one tough Mon to best.

 Typhlosion is no slouch in the remakes.
-Fast, access to a lot of strong fire-type moves, benefits more from sunlight, and packs the absolutely devastating Eruption, which will likely one-shot anything within five levels.
+Fast, access to a lot of strong fire-type moves early on, benefits more from sunlight, and packs the absolutely devastating Eruption, which will likely one-shot anything within five levels.
 It helps that, like Feraligatr, plenty of gyms have a weakness to it, no less than 4 out of 16, compared to Feraligatr's 2 out of 16.
+(The only three which are resistant are the final gym (fair enough), and the two post-game ones.
 Although, it is much less this than Feraligatr was in the originals thanks to much better competitive balance, keeping it from being absolutely broken.

 Genius Programming: In development, the game filled up the entire cartridge despite only being half-finished.
 Satoru Iwata, now the president of Nintendo, singlehandedly did some very heavy compression to save the project from being released as an Obvious Beta.
 When he was done, there was enough space in the cartridge to include all of Kanto.
 To summarize, thanks to the current CEO of Nintendo, this game has twice as big a setting region-wise as every other Pokémon game released until the remakes.